SKE48: History

 On January 15, 2013, it was announced that eight members, three from Team S, two each from Team KII and E, and one kenkyusei, would graduate from the group, along with Yagami (whose graduation was already announced in November 2012) sometime in the spring 2013.
 On April 13, it was announced that teams were to be reorganized and nine kenkyusei members would be promoted to full members.
 Yuka Nakanishi became the captain of SKE48 as well as leader of Team S, and Rena Matsui was promoted to leader of Team E. Rie Kitahara, who was in both SKE48 and AKB48, was removed from SKE48's lineup during the final concert of "AKB48 Group Rinji Soukai" concert series at the Nippon Budokan on 28 April, with her final theater performance as a SKE48 member on May 9.

-On February 24, 2014 it was announced that Rena Matsui would hold a concurrent position with Nogizaka46 after teams were reorganized and kenkyusei members were promoted to full members.
+On February 24, 2014, it was announced that Rena Matsui would hold a concurrent position with Nogizaka46 after teams were reorganized and kenkyusei members were promoted to full members.
 Concurrent member with SKE48 and AKB48 Mina Ōba was fully transferred to SKE48 Team KII and other members from AKB48, NMB48, and HKT48 were permanently transferred or given concurrent positions in SKE48.
 Former Team K member Miyazawa Sae was transferred from SNH48 and appointed the new leader of Team S.

 On March 15, 2015, the members who passed the seventh generation audition were revealed.
 On June 6, 2015, SKE48 became the first sister group to have more members rank in the annual Single Senbatsu Sousenkyo than AKB48.
 In 2015, SKE48 released two singles.
 A third release was published under the label "Love Crescendo" and was promoted as SKE48's first sub project.

-On March 11, 2016 2 members of SKE48 members Yuria Kizaki and Kanon Kimoto voiced in the Live action Anime film Shimajiro in Bookland.
+On March 11, 2016, 2 members of SKE48 members Yuria Kizaki and Kanon Kimoto voiced in the Live action Anime film Shimajiro in Bookland.

 On February 7, 2020, Jurina Matsui announced her graduation from SKE48.
 In July 2020, Kazuya Ebine, an executive from SKE48's managing company Zest, was arrested for allegedly paying two underage girls to have sex in his car in November 2019.

-On September 2025, SKE48 was officially appointed as the 2026 Asian Games supporters in Aichi-Nagoya.
+In September 2025, SKE48 was officially appointed as the 2026 Asian Games supporters in Aichi-Nagoya.